Job Networking Tips

 Find ways to reciprocate

 Always remember that successful networking is a two-way street.
 Your ultimate goal is to cultivate mutually beneficial relationships.
 That means giving as well as receiving.
-Send a thank-you note, ask them about their family, email an article you think they might be interested in, and check in periodically to see how they’re doing.
+Send a thank-you note, ask them about their family, email an article you think might interest them, and check in periodically to see how they’re doing.
 By nurturing the relationship through your job search and beyond, you’ll establish a strong network of people you can count on for ideas, advice, feedback, and support.

-Seven Rules for Networking Success – Find seven rules for networking successfully and developing mutually-beneficial relationships.
+Seven Rules for Networking Success – How to develop mutually-beneficial relationships.
 (Quintessential Careers)

-Networking for the Shy – Tips for getting over shyness and feelings of self-consciousness so you can network effectively.
+Networking for the Shy – Tips for getting over feelings of self-consciousness.
 (Monster.com)

-Frequently Asked Questions (FAQs) About Career Networking – An interview with Katharine Hansen, Ph.D., author of A Foot in the Door, a book on how to use networking to enhance your job search.
+Frequently Asked Questions (FAQs) About Career Networking – How to use networking to enhance your job search.
 (Quintessential Careers)

-Job Networking Tips – Eight tips for successful networking, including ideas about where to find contacts and how to connect with them.
+Job Networking Tips – Eight tips for successful networking.
 (Network Services & Consulting Corporation)